 "I look, I observe: the woman, the child, the flight of a bird . . . a tree harmonious in the light like a fish in water; suddenly, the harmony of a form, a pose, a gesture, a movement, imprints itself

 in my mind and does not leave, it combines with other compositional elements that I have seen; when this has been mulled over for a long time in my mind, the work is ripe, and I have only to pick it."

-This information first appeared in the Summer 2013 edition of Antiques and Collectables for Pleasure & Profit.
+This information first appeared in the Winter 2015 issue of Antiques and Collectables for Pleasure & Profit